ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 they are rare in all matchups.
 In addition, we also passed **team kpm**(kill per minute), **team dpm**(death per minute), **vspm**(visual score per minute), and **dpm**( team damage per minute) to analyze the overall performance of the team, which can be used to predict the victory of the game.

+### **Team Diff**

+We also have different expectations for teams.
+If we know that a strong team is t0, then we will probably predict that this team will win.

 ---
 ## **Fairness Analysis**